laziestcoder/devOps-2105-2021-April/01/README.md

 # class 01 : Introduction to DevOps

+* **DevOps** : *DevOps is borned to handle scaling and monitoring traffic.
+DevOps is not for either Development portion or Operations.
+DevOps is mostly connect to developments and operations.
+Developments knowledge is more important here.
+DevOps should know most of the technical knowledges of development phase.*

 ## Topics:
+* CI/CD
+* Docker
+* Kubernetes
+* AWS (Amazon Web Servic) / MS Azure Cloud / GCP (Google Cloud Platform)
 * Linux, Core Linux, Linux CLI
 * RCA (Root Cause Analysis)
 * IAC (Infrastructure As Code)
 * Cloud Governence
 * Linux Namespace
-	* User Namespace
-	* Kernal Namespace
+	* **User Namespace**: User space is set of locations where normal user processes run.
+These processes can't access kernel space directly.
+User space refers to all of the code in an operating system that lives outside of the kernel.
+	* **Kernal Namespace**: The kernel provides abstraction for security, hardware, and internal data structures.
+Role of kernel space is to manage applications/ processes running in user space.
+Processes running under the kernel has access to all of the memory, whereas the user space have access only to a limited part of memory.
 * OSI Model (Open Systems Interconnection): APS (Application Layer) | TNDP
 	* Application/Software Layer:
-		* A : Application Layer
+		* **A** : Application Layer
-		* P : Presentation Layer
+		* **P** : Presentation Layer
-		* S : Session Layer
+		* **S** : Session Layer
-	* T : Transport Layer -> Heart of OSI Model
+	* **T** : Transport Layer -> Heart of OSI Model
 	* Hardware Layer:
-		* N : Network Layer
+		* **N** : Network Layer
-		* D : Data Link Layer
+		* **D** : Data Link Layer
-		* P : Physical Layer
+		* **P** : Physical Layer
 * Socket Binding
 * Host Namespace
 * Network Namespace